LP2X0X/PROGRAMMING/Web Dev/2 - CSS/1 - Fundamentals/Pseudo Elements/after.md

 ---
-tags: css, pseudo, element, fundamental
+tags:
+  - css
+  - pseudo
+  - element
+  - fundamental
 ---

 - **What it is:** A pseudo-element inserted **after** the content of an element, as its last child.
 Usually used for cosmetic purpose.